tim-kos/frey/README.md

 provisioning tailor-made setups.

 Hashicorp acknowledges that Otto will be able to serve 99% of the common use-cases.
-Frey aims to serve the remaining 1% - and maybe once Otto offers more in the way of customization, we can cease to exist.
+Frey aims to serve the remaining 1%.

-When compared to Hashicorp's recently launched Otto, which also uses Terraform under the hood, Frey fills a void for people that:
+When compared to Hashicorp's recently launched Otto, which also uses Terraform under the hood, Frey fills a void for people that feel:

  - Feel Otto is too opinionated about configuration for their needs
  - Feel the Customizations Otto offers are too high level for their needs and would like to have more fine grained control
  - Would like to deploy to other cloud vendors besides AWS
- - Don't want to rely purely on disk images / containers to provision their servers
+ - Don't want to rely solely on disk images / containers to provision their servers
  - Want a tighter grip on dependencies via version pinning
  - Had hoped on more than bash scripts / Dockerfiles to do actual provisioning, such as the declarative style of Ansible Playbooks